-The objective of the circulars is to demonstrate how municipalities should undertake annual budget preparation in accordance with the budget and financial reform agenda by focusing on key "game changers", which includes.
+The adjustment budget must be compiled in accordance with the budget and financial reform agenda by focusing on key "game changers", which includes.

 - ensuring that municipal budgets are funded, - · revenue management is optimized, - assets are managed efficiently, supply chain management processes are adhered to. - mSCOA is implemented correctly and that audit findings are addressed.